opensource-observer/oso/apps/docs/docs/contribute/connect-data/airbyte.md

 For more details about this command see: https://www.postgresql.org/docs/current/sql-createpublication.html

-### Adding your postgres replication data to the OSO meltano configuration
+### Adding your postgres replication data to the OSO Meltano configuration

-Assuming that you've created the publication you're now ready to connect your postgres data source to OSO.
+In the future we will move everything over to our Dagster setup.
+For now, we will run Airbyte plugins via Meltano in a GitHub actions workflow.

 #### Add the extractor to `meltano.yml`